lua-cookbook/lua-cookbook/src/book/en_US/intro.md

 ### Tables

-We have encountered tables used as arrays and as dictionaries.
 The best way of seeing a Lua
 table is that it is an associative array that can have any kind of key, including numbers.
 It is very efficient at _behaving_ like an array, that is, consecutive integer keys starting at one.

+It is commonly said that a Lua table has both an array and a map part.
+It is more correct to say that it can be used both ways.

-Here is a more general table:
+Here is a more general table - note that the length operator `#` does not see any non-array keys:

     T = {10,20,30,40,50; sorted=true}
     print(t [1], #t, t [#t])  --> 10    5    50
     print(t["sorted"],  t.sorted) --> true     true

-It is commonly said that a Lua table has both an array and a map part.
-It is more correct to say that it can be used both ways.

 In Lua, `M.one` is _defined_ to be `M['one']`.
 This gives us a way to do 'objects' or 'structures' with tables: